lemonsevens/lemonsevens-gruntworks/operations/project-planning/7_full-scaffolding-generator.md

 [STEP 2] Context Verification
 Check for essential project planning and status documents:
 ```
-I have found in the context:
+I have found in the project's subdirectories:
-✓/✗ Requirements Document in [filename]
+✓/✗ Requirements Document in `planning/requirements.md`
-✓/✗ Resource Plan in [filename]
+✓/✗ Resource Plan in `planning/resource-plan.md`
-✓/✗ Methodology Document in [filename]
+✓/✗ Methodology Document in `planning/methodology.md`
-✓/✗ Architecture Document in [filename]
+✓/✗ Architecture Document in `planning/architecture.md`
-✓/✗ Scaffolding Stories/Tasks in [filename] (for first iteration) OR Previous Iteration's Stories/Tasks in [filename] (for subsequent iterations)
+✓/✗ Scaffolding Stories/Tasks in `tasks/scaffolding-stories.md` (for first iteration) OR Previous Iteration's Stories/Tasks in `tasks/iteration-{N-1}-plan.md` (for subsequent iterations)
 ✓/✗ Project Status/Progress Report [filename or description]
 ```